xasos/SwotJS/README.md

 ======

 ## What is SwotJS?
 A simple CLI to test if an email address is from a verified academic institution around the world.
-Written in NodeJS.
+Written in Node.js.

 ## Running SwotJS
 ```sh